azat-co/fullstack-javascript/chapter3/chapter3.md

     }

-The JSONP fetching function magically (thanks to jQuery) makes cross-domain calls by injecting script tag, and appending the callback function name to the request query string.
+The JSONP fetching function magically (thanks to jQuery) makes cross-domain calls by injecting `<script>` tags and appending the callback function name to the request query string.

 At this point, we need to implement `fetchData` and update the view with